Another Stakeout: Plot

-Luella Delano (Cathy Moriarty), a witness against the Mafia is being hidden in the desert until the trial.
-A hitman blows up the house using a sewage removal truck to pump gas under it.
-The violent attempt against her kills her husband, several of her guards and she disappears.
+Luella Delano, a witness against the Mafia, is being hidden in the desert until the trial.
+Tony Castellano, a hitman, blows up the house using a sewage removal truck to pump gas under it.
+The violent attempt against her kills her husband Mike, several of her guards and she disappears.

-Chris Lecce (Richard Dreyfuss) and Bill Reimers (Emilio Estevez), after an undercover detail goes wrong (the man who has been killing homeless people gets shot with Chris's gun), are called upon to stake out the lakeside home where Luella is believed to be.
+Chris Lecce and Bill Reimers, after an undercover detail goes wrong (the man who has been killing homeless people gets shot with Chris's gun), are called upon to stake out the lakeside home where Luella is believed to be.

-Unlike their earlier stakeout, this time they are accompanied by Gina Garrett (Rosie O'Donnell) the assistant DA and her pet rottweiler 'Archie', their cover is husband, wife, and son.
+Unlike their earlier stakeout, this time they are accompanied by assistant DA Gina Garrett and her pet rottweiler Archie.
+Their cover is husband, wife, and son.

-When Chris arrives home, his girlfriend Maria (Madeleine Stowe) is kicking him out, as he will not marry her, although they have been together for seven years.
+When Chris arrives home, his girlfriend Maria McGuire is kicking him out, as he will not marry her, although they have been together for six years.
 Chris does not want to, as his family has the worst track record in marriage, including his own divorce.

-However, he, Bill, and Gina must continue with their stakeout of Brian and Pam O'Hara to make sure Luella is safe.
-The trio are given use of a red convertible and a judge's summer house next to the O'Haras' as cover.
+However, Chris, Bill, and Gina must continue with their stakeout of Luella's friends Brian and Pam O'Hara to make sure Luella is safe.
+The trio are given use of a red convertible and Judge Dave Hoberman's summer house next to the O'Hara's as cover.

 The trio meet the couple upon arrival, as Archie chases a cat onto their property.
 Bill sends Gina for a run after Brian the next morning.
 When all three are not watching, the O'Haras leave the house.
 Bill sneaks in to bug the place, but has to abort the mission.